Today’s date marks 62 years since the Royal Philatelic Society of Canada (RPSC) earned its “Royal” designation.

-The RPSC can trace its roots back to 1887, when advertisements were placed in Canadian and U.S. philatelic magazines leading to the establishment of the Canadian Philatelic Association.
+Known as “Canada’s national stamp club,” the RPSC can trace its roots back to 1887, when advertisements were placed in Canadian and U.S. philatelic magazines leading to the establishment of the Canadian Philatelic Association.
 That association’s first meeting was held in Toronto on Sept.
 18-19 of the following year, when a constitution was adopted and officers elected.

-After periods of growth and decline through the world wars as well as the Great Depression, the organization gained a foothold in the late 1940s following an “intensive” membership drive, wrote Kenneth Rowe – a Senior Fellow of The RPSC and signatory of the Roll of Distinguished Philatelists – in a story in the January-February 1969 issue of The Canadian Philatelist, the official journal of The RPSC since 1950.
+After periods of growth and decline through the world wars as well as the Great Depression, the organization gained a foothold in the late 1940s following an “intensive” membership drive, wrote Kenneth Rowe – a Senior Fellow of the RPSC and signatory of the Roll of Distinguished Philatelists – in a story in the January-February 1969 issue of The Canadian Philatelist, the official journal of the RPSC since 1950.

 It wasn’t until 1959 – 71 years after the Canadian Philatelic Association was formed – that the society received permission to use the “Royal” prefix from Queen Elizabeth II.

-“Supported by The Canadian Philatelist, the Society has continued to expand,” wrote Rowe, in 1969, two years before he was named a Fellow of The RPSC.
+“Supported by The Canadian Philatelist, the Society has continued to expand,” wrote Rowe, in 1969, two years before he was named a Fellow of the RPSC.

 “One of the highlights of this expansion and a sign of our status in the field of international philately was the permission received in 1959 to use the title ‘Royal.’
 This honour was due to the untiring efforts of the late Dr. G. M. Geldert.”